 Do you want to know if a whole house surge protector worth it or not?
-Well whatever price you have to pay to protect your expensive appliance from getting damaged or destroyed by high voltage, thunder lightening and low voltage, is not too much.
+Well whatever price you have to pay to protect your expensive appliance from getting damaged or destroyed by high voltage, thunder lightning, and low voltage, is not too much.

-Best Whole House Surge Protector Comparison Table
+The Best Whole House Surge Protector Comparison

 Why You Need A Whole House Surge Protector

 Power surges occur due to various reasons most of which are beyond human control.
 They can occur at any time in short, but intense bursts.
-While it is unlikely that these sort of short power surges damage your devices immediately, a buildup over time can lead to faults.
+While it is unlikely that these sorts of short power surges damage your devices immediately, a buildup over time can lead to faults.
 That’s asides the possibility of more intense surges caused by lightning and similar incidences which can take out your entire electrical circuit and damage appliances in an instant.

 While localized surge protectors (type 3 protectors) can also work to protect your devices, a whole house protector is a more efficient solution.
 Even when the cause of the surge is localized, whole-house protectors block the surges from affecting other devices and sensitive electronics.
 That’s not to mention the fact that they safeguard your home against larger-scale surges as well.

 What Are The Types Of Whole Home Surge Protectors?